Senate GOP, setting aside Covid-19 fears, on track for quick Barrett confirmation this month - KESQ

 “Chief Justice Roberts pushed the Affordable Care Act beyond its plausible meaning to save the statute,” Barrett wrote.
 “He construed the penalty imposed on those without health insurance as a tax, which permitted him to sustain the statute as a valid exercise of the taxing power.”

-But when asked about that article, Barrett told Manchin she was laying out scenarios while as a law professor at Roberts.
+But when asked about that article, Barrett told Manchin she was laying out scenarios as law professor at Notre Dame.

+Speaking with Democratic Sen. Chris Coons of Delaware on Wednesday about the health care case, Barrett “wouldn’t specifically speak to a case or controversy that may come before the court,” the senator said.

+“I pressed her on whether she considered them precedent that should be promptly reviewed or reconsidered,” Coons said.
+“She said she wouldn’t get into details of how she might rule.”

-Manchin said he conveyed to her the grave impact striking down the health care law could have on 800,000 West Virginians, as well as 160,000 people in his state who never had health care.
+Manchin said he had conveyed to her the grave impact striking down the health care law could have on 800,000 West Virginians, as well as 160,000 people in his state who never had health insurance.

 Asked about her response, Manchin said: “She couldn’t directly because she was instructed not to talk directly.”

-Note: CORRECTION: This story has been updated to correctly reflect the number of absent senators required in order to halt Barrett’s nomination.